DragonMinded/sm2museca/readme.md

 * L - Left direction large spinny boi.
 * R - Right direction large spinny boi.
 * T - Large spin finish.
 This is the point in which a previously started large spinny boi's tornado will land.
+* G - Grafica gate.
+The game normally has three sections where a grafica's effects are used.
+Grafica gates are used to toggle being in a grafica effect section.
+Unlike the rest of the events, this can be placed on any lane.

 ## Example chart